Scania: Hundreds

-Autumn

-The autumn in Scania is a slow process, compared with more northern parts of Sweden (but a faster one, when comparing with any part of the British Isles).
-During the first half of September, temperatures usually are not so much affected, but the sunset is obviously earlier compared with in June.
-Temperatures drop in steps.
-Every new period with sunny weather becomes a bit cooler than the last one.
-By the end of October the defoliation process becomes evident.
-But not until late November have all the trees lost their leaves.
-The period when storms and even hurricanes becomes most likely to occur is between November and February.
-Most hurricanes come from the Atlantic Ocean and don't involve snow or temperatures below freezing point.
-Late Scanian autumn is in general benefited from the surrounding waters (the opposite effect early spring).

 Culture

 Scania's long-running and sometimes intense trade relations with other communities along the coast of the European continent through history have made the culture of Scania distinct from other geographical regions of Sweden.
 Its open landscape, often described as a colourful patchwork quilt of wheat and rapeseed fields, and the relatively mild climate at the southern tip of the Scandinavian Peninsula, have inspired many Swedish artists and authors to compare it to European regions like Provence in southern France and Zeeland in the Netherlands.
 Among the many authors who have described the "foreign" continental elements of the Scanian landscape, diet and customs are August Strindberg and Carl Linnaeus.
 In 1893 August Strindberg wrote about Scania: "In beautiful, large wave lines, the fields undulate down toward the lake; a small deciduous forest limits the coastline, which is given the inviting look of the Riviera, where people shall walk in the sun, protected from the north wind. [...]
 The Swede leaves the plains with a certain sense of comfort, because its beauty is foreign to him."
 In another chapter he states: "The Swedes have a history that is not the history of the South Scandinavians.
-It must be just as foreign as Vasa’s history is to the Scanian."
+It must be just as foreign as Vasa's history is to the Scanian."

 In Ystad, singer-songwriter Michael Saxell's popular Scanian anthem Om himlen och Österlen (Of Heaven and Österlen), the flat, rolling hill landscape is described as appearing to be a little closer to heaven and the big, unending sky.

 Scania's historical connection to Denmark, the vast fertile plains, the deciduous forests and the relatively mild climate make the province culturally and physically distinct from the emblematic Swedish cultural landscape of forests and small hamlets.